 SAR holds spring dinner meeting

-The Tiadaghton Chapter, Sons of the American Revolution (SAR) held their fall dinner meeting Oct.
-22 at the First United Methodist Church in Muncy.
-This was the first dinner meeting of the 2013-14 year with 52 members and guests attending.
+The Tiadaghton Chapter, Sons of the American Revolution (SAR) held their spring dinner meeting on April 22 at the First United Methodist Church in Muncy.
+This was the third dinner meeting of the 2012-13 year with 43 members and guests attending.